jwwangchn/NWD/README.md

 # A Normalized Gaussian Wasserstein Distance for Tiny Object Detection

 This is the official code for the [NWD](https://arxiv.org/abs/2110.13389).
-The expanded method is received by the ISPRS JP & RS in 2022.
+The expanded method is accepted by the ISPRS JP & RS in 2022.

 ## Installation